dinde451/jarr.d1/Jarulfs_Guide.md

 This means we should, 30 times, calculate Rnd\[20\] + 1 and add all
 those 30 values together.
-For each value, a new random number should be created, for if the same random number would be used, it would have been written as clvl·(Rnd\[20\] + 1) instead.
+For each value, a new random number should be created, since if the same random number would be used, it would have been written as clvl·(Rnd\[20\] + 1) instead.
 This sum of 30 values, ranging from 1 to 20 in the example, is the slvl0 which is then used in the recursive formula.
 It is worth noticing that if there is any random number used in the iterative formula, the result would typically be a distribution of the values as in a bell curve.